I grew up watching The Nature of Things with David Suzuki and it was

 weeks before Dr. Suzuki's retirement.
 Stream The Secrets of

 Friendship on CBC Gem (if you're in Canada.
-If not, watch this space
+If not, watch out

 On the cover!
 The latest chapter of Connie Allen's PhD thesis